 Every driver is responsible for the condition of his/her vehicle when in use on the road.
-When a vehicle is on site work, a walk around the vehicle to identify any defects that may have occured whilst in use on uneven terrain should be a regular part of that drivers responsibilities.
-If any defects are found, the vehicle must not be used on the road until it is repaired.
+When a vehicle is an on-site work, a walk around the vehicle to identify any defects that may have occurred whilst in use on uneven terrain should be a regular part of that driver's responsibilities.
+If any defects are found, the vehicle must not be used on the road until it is repaired and the defect(s) rectified.
 A written report noting any defects found during the daily check while the vehicle is in use or on its return to base must be made by the driver.

 The details recorded on a defect report sheet should include:

 - Details of the defects or symptoms

 - The name, position and date of the person who rectified the defect – this could be the driver